dimchansky/tensorflow-udacity-vagrant/README.md

 ## Preparing image for first use

-1. Run VM with the Docker image:
+1. Run VM with the Docker image (all Vagrant commands need to be run from the folder you've cloned repository to):

    ```sh
    > vagrant up tensorflow-udacity